 Graduates of a Computer & Information Science degree program have many career options.
 They often have career paths that eventually lead them into IT management positions, including software project management.
 They are able to design and implement computer software systems (including simulations, games, business applications, and other systems).
-Graduates may manage complex IT projects, design computer systems using the most current information technologies, and develop innovative hardware and software system architectures.
-They may develop test plans and ensure their correct application.
-Graduates also may work as network architects or administrators who design computer networks, including wireless networks.
+They may develop test plans and then test software applications to ensure their correct implementation.
+Graduates also may work as network architects or administrators who design, implement, and maintain computer networks, including wireless networks.
 Healthcare IT graduates perform many of the same kinds of functions as CIS majors in other areas, but specialize in performing these functions in a medical setting.